windelbouwman/ppci/readme.rst

 =====

 The pure-python-compiler-infrastructure (ppci) is a compiler suite written in pure python.
+You can use it to compile sources written in a custom language (c3) to machine code.
 The project contains the following:

 - Language front-ends: Brainfuck, C3
 - Various code optimizers